Running batch changes server-side

 Instead of computing Batch Changes locally using

 src-cli, you can offload this task to one or many remote server called an executor.
-Executors are also required to enable Code Intelligence auto-indexing.
+Executors are also required to enable code navigation auto-indexing.

 This allows to: